We are Serious about Member Care at Local Trade Partners!

 Rich Creyer CTB, Member Care Manager

 Rich has a Bachelor of Arts in Economics from Lehigh University, in addition he has post-graduate work at New York University (Employee Benefits and Human Resources), University of Iowa (Geology/Geography), and the University of Arkansas (Marketing, Business Law and Management).
 Rich has 35 Years of Business experience including CEO of the Employee Benefits Resources Center, Inc. Sales experience with IBM, Digital Media, and AIG.
-Rich also has extensive experience in the construction industry.
+Rich also has extensive experience in the construction industry as a homebuilder and contractor..
 He is a Certified Trade Broker (CTB), the highest accreditation within the barter industry.
 Rich lives in Fayetteville and attends Christian Life Cathedral and is a member of the Springdale Rotary Club.
 Rich loves to work out, read, ride motorcycles and work on home improvement projects.
-Rich is an Economist and a student of Trade Exchanges and is eager to help you grow your business profitably as a member of Local Trade Partners.
+Rich is an Economist and a student of Trade Exchanges and is eager to help you grow your business profitably and improve your personal life as a member of Local Trade Partners.

 Rolf Wilkin CTB, Founder and Executive Director